ankita311/BreadFinder/README.md

-# BREADFINDER - Job Search Agent
+# BREAD FINDER - Job Search Agent

 An AI-powered assistant that helps automate job search tasks by connecting to your Gmail account to find and organize job-related emails.